astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

 - An account in a SQL-based data warehouse with two distinct databases: one for development (`CONN_DEMO_DEV`), one for production data (`CONN_DEMO_PROD`), each containing an empty schema called `COOKIES`.
 This example uses a Snowflake account for which a [30-day free trial](https://trial.snowflake.com/?owner=SPN-PID-365384) is available.
 - An [AWS account](https://aws.amazon.com/).
 A [free tier](https://aws.amazon.com/free/) is available and sufficient for this project.

-## Step 1: Set up Airflow connections on Astro
+## Part 1: Set up Airflow connections on Astro

 The first part of this example shows how to set up Airflow connections on Astro and make them available to multiple Deployments.

-### Step 1.1: Create your data warehouse connection in the Astro Environment Manager
+### Step 1: Create your data warehouse connection in the Astro Environment Manager

 First, we create 2 Airflow connections in the Astro Environment Manager for both deployments to inherit.